 My Gum Grafting Procedure Alleviated My Exposed Roots And Discomfort

-Dr. Felts and Dr. Randall understand that gum recession patients need thorough and attentive care.
+Dr. Randall understands that gum recession patients need thorough and attentive care.
 They have years of experience offering gum disease treatment and gum grafting treatment options to patients from Chattanooga, TN and Dalton, GA as a family-run business.

 One treatment option requires grafting new tissue onto the gums, rendering the gums thicker and more resilient.
-Our doctors use live tissue from the patient’s body, which tends to heal more quickly and provides more natural-looking results.
+Our periodontist uses live tissue from the patient’s body, which tends to heal more quickly and provides more natural-looking results.

 Once new tissue is grafted into place, our periodontist can shape it to provide you with a healthy, beautiful smile.

 Treatments for receding gums are typically performed while under IV sedation, which prevents pain and keeps you from having any memories of the procedure.

 Robert had a connective tissue graft treatment at Chattanooga Periodontics & Dental Implants

 Dr. Randall provides platelet-rich fibrin (PRF) treatment, harnessing your innate healing abilities to ensure that the tissue donor site heals quickly.
 These PRF treatments also minimize pain and discomfort during the recovery.

 Most patients require no more than one or two days off from work.
 The biggest complaint from patients is that the roof of their mouth can be sore for a few days.
 Additionally, we advise you not to touch the treatment area.
 It is essential to let it heal, ensuring the blood clot remains in place.

 Our periodontists have long track records of diagnosing and treating gum disease and recession.
 Dr. Randall are committed to offering high-quality patient care, as well as safety and comfort.
 To schedule your gum recession treatment, contact our practice in Chattanooga, TN today.

 Schedule your consultation and get on the path to a healthier smile!